Is it possible to sustain this rally? JPMorgan Chase & Co. (JPM) Stock

-Keefe Bruyette raised the price target for the JPMorgan Chase & Co.
-(NYSE:JPM) stock to “a Mkt perform”.
-The rating was released on July 07, 2021.
-The research report from Jefferies has upgraded the stock from Hold to Buy, with a price target set at $152.
-In their research brief published January 06, 2021, Daiwa Securities analysts initiated the JPMorgan Chase & Co. stock to Outperform with a price target of $139.
+Jefferies lowered the price target for the JPMorgan Chase & Co.
+(NYSE:JPM) stock from “a Buy” to “a Hold”.
+The rating was released on February 14, 2022, according to finviz.
+The stock was downgraded by Wolfe Research, who disclosed in a research note on January 04, 2022, from Outperform to Peer Perform and set the price objective to $185.
+In their research brief published December 10, 2021, UBS analysts resumed the JPMorgan Chase & Co. stock to Buy with a price target of $210.

 Sponsored